 Sweat beaded his forehead.
-Memories of his ol’ man bubbled up out of the dark pit in his soul, where he desperately tried to keep them buried.
+Memories of his ol' man bubbled up from of the dark pit in his soul, where he desperately tried to keep them buried.

 Something brushed against his hand.
 Mel jerked back, muscles tensed as fear sped up his heart.
 He felt like a jackass when he realized it was only his cell phone vibrating.

 The phone bounced again and skittered across the polished tabletop.
 With a shaky hand, he snatched it before it fell.
 It buzzed against his palm and he pushed the side button to check caller ID.

 He swiped answer and shoved a finger in one ear in an attempt to block the throbbing music.
 "What's up?"

 A faint muffle was all he heard.
 Mel pressed his finger in tighter.
 "What was that?"
 This time he made out Roarik's deep voice but no distinct words.
 "I can't hear you.
 Hold on a sec, I'm going to find some place quieter."
 He stood and moved through the tight press of bodies toward the restrooms.
 A quick check made sure it was empty.
 Satisfied, he brought the phone back to his ear.
 "Okay, what's up?"

 "Is Kal with you?"
 Roarik asked in his gruff voice.

 "He was hunting demons with me earlier, but he's not with me now."